 The benefits of high-quality child care can be seen in many different areas.
 High-quality child care helps children be more successful in school, and has shown improved health and increased earning outcomes over children’s lifetimes.
 Having improved student success, improved health and earning outcomes shows the returns and importance of investing in early childhood.
 When we invest in high-quality early childhood programs, it helps make sure that we are providing the best opportunities for children to grow and learn.

-How Does Great Start to Quality Identify High Quality?
+How does Great Start to Quality identify high quality?

 Programs and providers with a star rating have demonstrated quality through their practices, interactions and staff qualifications.
 Many highly rated programs and providers implement the use of an approved screening, assessment and curriculum, have lower adult to child ratios and partnerships within the community.
-High-quality child care helps children be more successful in school, and has been shown to improve health and earning outcomes over children's lifetimes.
+High-quality child care helps children be more successful in school, and has been shown to improve health and learning outcomes over children’s lifetimes.

 Searching for child care, preschool or schoolage only programs?

 Great Start to Quality provides you with information and resources needed to determine the best type of care for your child.